 What are soft skills?

 Soft skills, also known as power skills or human skills, are ways of thinking and being that allow us to manage our own mental health as well as interact with and navigate through social situations with others.

 - Understanding personal bias

 - Decision making

 - Giving and receiving feedback

-Where hard skills require doing, soft skills are often more focused around ways of being or thinking.
+Where hard skills require doing, soft skills are often more focused on ways of being or thinking.

 These studies make it clear that soft skills training creates effective employees and leaders.
-By calling soft skills power skills, we remove the inaccurate assumption that they’re not a must-have for top-performing employees and reiterate their importance in the workplace.
+By calling soft skills “human skills” instead, we remove the assumption that they’re not a must-have for top-performing employees and reiterate their importance in the workplace.

-What soft skills or power skills are most wanted by employers?
+What soft skills or human skills are most wanted by employers?